loum/logga/docs/docs/index.md

 datefmt=
 ```

-Now when you `python you_beaut.py` you will notice that output to the console is suppressed.
+Now, when you `python you_beaut.py` you will notice that output to the console is suppressed.
 Instead, the output is directed to a file stream defined by the `handler_youBeautFileHandler` section from
 the `log.conf` file.
 To verify: